3 Signs of Separation Anxiety in Dogs and How to Support Them

 Supporting Your Dog

 Avoid making a big fuss when leaving or returning home.
 Maintain a calm demeanor to help your dog associate departures and arrivals with less emotional intensity.
 Leaving on the radio or TV at a low volume can create background noise and help reduce your dog’s feelings of isolation.
+You can also monitor your pup and talk to them through a pet camera to put them at ease.
 If possible, arrange for a pet sitter or enroll your dog in a doggy daycare program to provide companionship and reduce their time spent alone.

 3. Bathroom Accidents